Before you can install and set up your website on 1and1 you may need to organise your web hosting space.

 WordPress Scripted Installs

-If you install WordPress on 1and1 using a scripted install then 1and 1 creates a special folder (clickandbuildewebsites) for the install and so you don’t need to do it yourself.
+If you install WordPress on 1and1 using a scripted install then a special folder (clickandbuildewebsites) is created for the install and so you don’t need to do it yourself.

 Your website files are stored in a folder on your web host.
 Hosting providers allow you to create files and folders under the root of your hosting space.